arsummers/markdown-resume/resume.md

 Used Anki Vector’s SDK to teach a Vector robot to solve mazes

 <http://vector-and-the-minotaur.herokuapp.com/>
-Note: Deployed on Heroku - may take a moment to load
 [Link to code](https://github.com/Vector-and-the-Minotaur)
 - Contributed to movement functions, navigation, front-end styling and markup
 - Python, React